Its1akub/Its1akub/README.md

 I have worked on several projects, including:

-1. Currently working on [Chess](https://github.com/Its1akub/Chess) - Chess programmed in Java with a graphical environment, primitive AI, use of a matrix, etc.
+1. Currently working on [Chess](https://github.com/Its1akub/Chess) - Chess programmed in Java with a graphical environment, primitive AI, etc.
 2. [Game of life](https://github.com/Its1akub/VanocniProjekt)

 ### Language and Tools